EENCloud/VMS-Developer-Portal/Custom Object Detection/README.md

 # Eagle Eye Networks Custom Object Detection Example

-This sample Python script connects to an Eagle Eye Networks account and runs an object detection model against one of the live RTSP feeds.
-To run this script, you will need to have an application registered with the Eagle Eye Networks Developer Program.
-You will also need to have a valid Eagle Eye Networks account with an IP camera that is connected to a Bridge or the Eagle Eye Cloud using Camera Direct.
+This sample Flask application connects to an Eagle Eye Networks account and runs an object detection model against one of the live RTSP feeds.
+To run this application, you will need to have a valid Eagle Eye Networks account and an application registered with the Eagle Eye Networks Developer Program.
 For more information on how to register an application, review the [API documentation](https://developer.eagleeyenetworks.com/docs/getting-started).

 The script uses the [Ultralytics YOLO](https://docs.ultralytics.com/) object detection model to detect objects in the live video feed.
-The detected objects are then displayed on the video feed in real time.
+The bounding boxes for the objects are then displayed on the video feed in real time.

-## Requirements

-- Python 3.x
-- Requests
-- Ultralytics
-- dotenv

 ## Setup